filiperino/agrtoolset/README.md

 Usage:
 - Press shift + comma (,) on your keyboard to bring up the pie menu
-- "Merge Anims" merges the ragdoll and death anims
+- "Merge Anims" merges the recordInvisible 1 animation tracks
-- For export, name your players sequentially with this syntax:
+- For export, **name your players sequentially with this syntax**:

   - player(number)_movement
   - eg. player0_movement